mars0i/masonclj/README.md

 ## What's here?

+What is masonclj, why would I want to use it, and how would I use it?
-[masonclj
+The [masonclj
 documentation](https://github.com/mars0i/masonclj/blob/master/doc/masonclj/README.md)
 is in the doc/masonclj directory.

 [General-purpose notes on Clojure with MASON or other approaches to ABMs](https://github.com/mars0i/masonclj/blob/master/doc/general/README.md) are in the doc/general directory.
-This provides rationales for some of the design choices assumed by masonclj, but it might also be of interest to people who want to write ABMs in Clojure without MASON.
-(Some of the notes are about Clojure-Java interop, and might be useful to a wider audience.)
+This provides rationales for some of the design choices assumed by masonclj, but might also be of interest to people who want to write ABMs in Clojure without MASON.
+Some of the Clojure-Java interop notes might of broader interest.

 The *example* directory contains a simple MASON model in Clojure using masonclj.
 The masonclj source is under *src*.